thoth-station/slo-reporter/thoth/slo_reporter/sli_thoth_adviser_inputs/README.md

 ## SLIThothIntegrationsUsers

-Thoth integrations Users SLI is selected to have an overview of number of users per integration in Thoth.
+Thoth integrations Users SLI is selected to have an overview of number of users per integration in Thoth. (only for Kebechet and Qeb-Hwt)